abdalrahman-alhmouz/reading-notes-4/401/EngineeringTopics.md

 # Engineering Topics

- ### Befor you start coding to solve any problem you should :
+ ### Before you start coding to solve any problem you should :
   1. Read the problem completely twice.
   2. Solve the problem manually with 3 sets of sample data.
   3. Optimize the manual steps.